• Skip to main content

 Niederdorf

-✔ Top-rated neighbourhood to stay for shopping and bar-hopping
+✔ Top-rated neighbourhood to stay in Zurich for shopping & bar-hopping

-Niederdorf is one of the most pedestrianised parts of the city.
+Niederdorf is one of the most pedestrianised parts of Zurich.
 It covers part of Old Town, being located east of the river between the Central Square and Bellevue Square.
 It’s also within District 1.

 As with Old Town, this neighbourhood takes you back in time.
 The winding streets are lined with old buildings and open up to small public squares surrounded by little cafes and shops.

 At night, this area becomes incredibly lively.
 Niederdorf combines the history of Old Town with adult entertainment.
-You’ll likely see a few sex workers as you check out the trendy bars and clubs near the river.
+You’ll likely spot a few of Zurich’s seedier moments as you check out the trendy bars and clubs near the river.

-During the day, it’s a little more family-friendly.
+During the day, Niederdorf is a little more family-friendly.
 Spend your time browsing the pedestrian shopping streets with a wide variety of goods.
 On some streets, you’ll find high-end shops.
 On other streets, you’ll discover rows of thrift shops and art galleries.

-Attractions in and around Niederdorf: University of Zurich, Zurich Town Hall, Zurich Central Station, Lindenhof, ETH Zurich, Swiss National Museum
+Attractions in & around Niederdorf: University of Zurich, Zurich Town Hall, Zurich Central Station, Lindenhof, ETH Zurich, Swiss National Museum

 Recommended hotels in Niederdorf